SPICExLAB/spice-lab.org/README.md

 # Spice Lab Site

 This is the official repository for the Spice Lab website, built using Gatsby.
-This README provides instructions on how to set up the site for local development, update team profiles, add new projects and publications, and manage news and site text using the CMS.
+This README provides instructions on how to set up the site for local development, update team profiles, add new projects and publications, and manage news and site text using the CMS(only for Admins).

 ## Table of Contents